shahed21/CMakeBB/readme.md

 The following items have to be changed to port this for a new project, or an existing one.

 ### Project Name and Version Number
 The project name needs to be renamed.
 It has to be done in the `./CMakeLists.txt` file. `SampleExeWithLib` should be replaced with the new project / project executable name.
 This is also where the version number is to be updated.
-This version number get hardcoded into the library memory for better library version control.
+This version number gets hardcoded into the library memory for better library version control.

     project(SampleExeWithLib
         VERSION 0.1.0